aleCombi/ChenSignatures.jl/benchmark/README.md

 This script:
 - Generates random paths based on the config
-- Computes signatures in Julia (Chen.jl)
+- Computes signatures in Julia (ChenSignatures.jl)
 - Computes signatures in Python using iisignature
 - Computes signatures in Python using pysiglib
 - Reports the L₂ difference and maximum absolute error for each comparison